Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/purview/sample2_data_plane_permissions_release_mng/README.md

 ### Sample Workflow

-The action can be used in your github workflows like below:
+The action can be used directly from your repository source code or published to a marketplace.
+To publish to a marketplace, create a new repository for the action and follow the instructions on [publishing an action to a marketplace](https://docs.github.com/en/actions/creating-actions/publishing-actions-in-github-marketplace).

+A sample workflow looks like the one below:

 ```yaml
 name: Test pipeline